ACTION ALERT ON NATIONAL IMMUNIZATION FUNDING

 -

-I am contacting you to ask that the Representative support our request to provide $1.13 billion for the Section 317 Immunization program by signing on to a letter being circulated by Representative Budzinski’s Office.
+I am contacting you to ask that the Senator support our request to provide $1.13 billion for the Section 317 Immunization program by signing on to a letter being circulated by Sen. Reed’s office.

 -